E-Carranza/E-Carranza.github.io/index.md

 # Ever Carranza's Portfolio

-I am a salvadorean guy majoring in compurer science at CSUF.
-I am 18 years old and plan on graduing in 2028.
-I chose computer science because the degree offers a job prospects and has a significant social impact.
-In the future, I would like to start my own business to advocate for my communitty.
+I am a Salvadoran guy majoring in computer science at CSUF.
+I am 18 years old and plan on graduating in 2028.
+I chose computer science because the degree offers job prospects and has a significant social impact.
+In the future, I would like to start my own business to advocate for my community.

 ## Favorirte CPSC-120L Labs